CloudVE/cloudbridge/docs/topics/setup.rst

 ec2_is_secure         True to use an SSL connection.
 Default is ``True``. ec2_region_name       Default region name.
 Defaults to ``us-east-1``. ec2_region_endpoint   Endpoint to use.
 Default is ``ec2.us-east-1.amazonaws.com``. ec2_port              EC2 connection port.
-Does not need to be specified unless EC2 service is running on an alternative port. ec2_conn_path	      Connection path.
+Does not need to be specified unless
+                      EC2 service is running on an alternative port. ec2_conn_path	      Connection path.
 Defaults to ``/``. ec2_validate_certs    Whether to use SSL certificate verification.
 Default is ``False``. s3_is_secure          True to use an SSL connection.
 Default is ``True``. s3_host               Host connection endpoint.
 Default is ``s3.amazonaws.com``. s3_port               Host connection port.
 Does not need to be specified unless S3 service is running on an alternative port. s3_conn_path          Connection path.
 Defaults to ``/``. s3_validate_certs     Whether to use SSL certificate verification.
 Default is ``False``.
 ====================  ==================

 Other configuration variables
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 In addition to the provider specific configuration variables above, there are
-some general configuration environment variables that apply to cloudbridge as
+some general configuration environment variables that apply to CloudBridge as
 a whole

 =====================  ==================
 Variable		       Description
 =====================  ==================
-CB_DEBUG               Setting ``CB_DEBUG=True`` will cause detailed debug output to be printed for each provider (including HTTP traces).
+CB_DEBUG               Setting ``CB_DEBUG=True`` will cause detailed debug
+                       output to be printed for each provider (including HTTP
+                       traces).
-CB_USE_MOCK_PROVIDERS  Setting this to ``True`` will cause the CloudBridge test suite to use mock drivers when available.
+CB_USE_MOCK_PROVIDERS  Setting this to ``True`` will cause the CloudBridge test
+                       suite to use mock drivers when available.
-CB_TEST_PROVIDER       Set this value to a valid :class:`.ProviderList` value such as ``aws``, to limit tests to that provider only.
+CB_TEST_PROVIDER       Set this value to a valid :class:`.ProviderList` value
+                       such as ``aws``, to limit tests to that provider only.
 =====================  ==================